datanav/docs/technical/superoffice-tripletex.rst

 SuperOffice Contact to Tripletex Customer
 -----------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Contact and a Tripletex Customer must be established.

-A new Tripletex Customer will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale, User, Person, or Quotealternative that is synchronized into Tripletex.

 A SuperOffice Contact will merge with a Tripletex Customer if one of the following property combinations match: